ropensci/beautier/README.md

 ## Experimental

-This works, but the interface may change.
+This works partially, and the interface may change as well.

  * Tip dating